Sara Ramirez: Grey's Anatomy and other projects (2006–2021)

 In 2021, Ramírez was cast as non-binary podcast host and comedian Che Díaz in the Sex and the City revival series And Just Like That....
-The character of Che has received mixed to negative reviews.
+The character of Díaz has received universally negative reviews from fans and critics, with Kevin Fallon of The Daily Beast calling them "the worst character on TV."

 Personal life

 On June 27, 2011, Ramírez got engaged to longtime boyfriend Ryan DeBolt, a business analyst at TIMEC in Paris, France.
 They were married on July 4, 2012, in a private beachside ceremony in New York.
-On July 6, 2021, Ramirez announced in an Instagram post that they had separated from DeBolt.
+On July 6, 2021, Ramírez announced in an Instagram post that they had separated from DeBolt.
+In June 2024, Ramírez filed for divorce from Ryan DeBolt, three years after announcing the couple's separation, citing irreconcilable differences as reason for the split.
+Ramírez also requested the pair's assets be divided per their prenuptial agreement.

 In September 2016, Ramírez donated their hair to Locks of Love, an organization that makes wigs for children who suffer from medical conditions that lead to hair loss.
 Afterward, they sported a buzz cut, styled as an undercut.

 In October 2016, Ramírez described themself as queer and bisexual at the True Colors Fund's 40 To None Summit (now known as the Impact Summit) in Los Angeles, California.
 In an email to the Huffington Post, they wrote that their decision to come out publicly was a "very organic and natural" one.

+In August 2020, Ramírez uploaded a photo to Instagram wherein they came out as non-binary, writing:

-In August 2020, Ramirez said they had recently determined they identify as nonbinary and used she/they pronouns, which were changed to they/them sometime in 2021.
+Prior to this post, they had updated their Twitter and Instagram biographies to reflect she/they pronouns, which were changed to they/them sometime in 2021.

 Off-screen work

 Singing career

-Ramírez released their first single, a rendition of Silent Night, in 2009.
+Ramírez released their first single, a rendition of "Silent Night", in 2009.
 The song was featured in the tenth episode of the sixth season of Grey's Anatomy.
-Their debut, self-titled, extended play came out in March 2011 on the iTunes Store under the label of Atrevida Records.
-The EP included four songs, including a cover of "The Story", which was originally recorded by Brandi Carlile in her 2007 album.
-Two of the three songs were co-written by Ramirez and the album's writer-producer Rob Giles.
-Sara Ramirez debuted at number 37 on the Billboard 200, number nine on Billboard's Independent Albums chart, and number 38 on the Canadian Albums Chart.
+Their debut self-titled extended play (EP) came out in March 2011 on the iTunes Store under the label of Atrevida Records.
+The EP included four songs, including a cover of "The Story", which was originally recorded by Brandi Carlile for her 2007 album of the same name.
+Two of the three songs were co-written by Ramírez and the album's writer-producer Rob Giles.
+Sara Ramirez debuted at number 37 on the Billboard 200, number 9 on Billboard's Independent Albums chart, and number 38 on the Canadian Albums Chart.
 "The Story" debuted the same week at number 69 on the Billboard Hot 100, number 72 on the Canadian Hot 100, and number 34 on the Irish Singles Chart.
-Soundtracks for Monty Python's Spamalot (Original Broadway Cast Recording) (2005) and Grey's Anatomy: The Music Event (2011) were released under the labels of Decca Records and ABC Studios respectively.
+Soundtracks for Monty Python's Spamalot (2005) and Grey's Anatomy: The Music Event (2011) were released under the labels of Decca Records and ABC Studios respectively.